heyjva/support/content/src/cloud/remote-ui/remote-ui-deep-dive.md

 2. Decrypting the packets using the SSL certificate.
 3. Forwarding the decrypted data to the HTTP component for further handling.

-## Caveats
+## Limitations

 We are currently not forwarding the IP address of the incoming request.
+This means that the Remote UI cannot be used if you are using one of the following network scenarios.

-Because of this, we are unable to support Home Assistant instances that have configured `127.0.0.1` or `::1` as trusted networks or proxies.
-It also means that if you use IP bans, the remote connection will be banned as a whole instead of just the address from which the incorrect passwords were entered.
+- If your Home Assistant instances that has configured `127.0.0.1` or `::1` as trusted networks or proxies.
+- If you use IP bans, the remote connection will be banned as a whole instead of just the address from which the incorrect passwords were entered.
 We are currently exploring a solution for this issue.

 ## Ingress